skatersezo/facerecognition-backend/README.md

-# facerecognition-backend
+# Facerecognition-backend
-Separated repository for the Facerecognition backend
+Separated repository for the backend, for uploading to Heroku.